SystemsGenetics/GEMmaker/examples/README.md

+This README.md conatins information on what is going on behind the scene with the example data.
+To run the example data, please reference the README.md on the front page of this github repository.

+This README.md is useful for understanding what you will need for a run of your own.

 # Example Data

 GEMmaker comes with two examples **Local Example Run** and **Remote Example Run**.
 Use a **Local Run** when you already have the raw fastq files on your local machine or local computing cluster.
 A **Remote Run** is when you wish to download files from NCBI automatically.